This topic contains information about enhancements in the version 19.02 of BMC Remedy IT Service Management Suite.

 Ability to secure the cookie by providing access only to the issuing domain

 You can now set the cookie domain value to the domain on which the Remedy SSO server is installed, and not restrict it to the network domain (parent domain) of the computer on which you are installing the Remedy SSO server domain.
 This ensures that the cookie is not accessible to any less trusted applications.
 You can set this cookie domain value either during installation, or through the Remedy SSO Admin Console.
-For more information, see Security planning and Configuring general settings for Remedy SSO server.
+For more information, see Security planning and Configuring Remedy SSO server.

 Data Transfer tool installed by default